Luke Storey Earth Runners Sandals

 Luke wears his Circadian sandals for hiking through mountains with creek and river crossing opportunities: "If you’re going to be in a really wet environment, fabric-coated soles are great because they’ve got a little more traction than the rubber on bottom, rubber on the top soles."

-But when he wants a fast-drying sole, or when he plans on being in water for extended periods of time (like chilling at the hot springs), Luke opts to wear his Elemental sandals.
+But when he wants a fast-drying sole, or when he plans on being in water for extended periods of time (like chilling at the hot springs), Luke opts to wear his Primal sandals.

 Shop Luke's Favorites